Yankee Stadium: Amenities and facilities

+Food at the stadium

 The ballpark offers a wide choice of restaurants.
 There are 25 fixed concessions stands, along with 112 movable ones.
 A Hard Rock Cafe is located within the ballpark, but it is open to anyone at the 161st St. and River Ave. entrance year round.
 The Hard Rock Cafe at Yankee Stadium officially opened on March 30, 2009, and an opening ceremony took place on April 2, 2009.
-A steakhouse called NYY Steak is located beyond right field.
-Celebrity chefs will occasionally make appearances at the ballpark's restaurants and help prepare food for fans in premium seating over the course of the season.
+A steakhouse called NYY Steak is located beyond right field..Celebrity chefs will occasionally make appearances at the ballpark's restaurants and help prepare food for fans in premium seating over the course of the season.
 Above Monument Park is the Center Field Sports Bar, whose tinted black glass acts as the ballpark's batter's eye.
-After the 2016 season, the Yankees began doing updates to Yankee Stadium including the Masterpass Batter's Eye Deck and Frank's Red Hot Terrace and Toyota Terrace.
-The Masterpass Batter's Eye Deck above the Center Field Sports Bar is an outdoor gathering space in center field with clear full views of the playing field available to all ticketed guests.
-The Frank's Red Hot Terrace and Toyota Terrace overlook the visitors' and Yankees' bullpens respectively.
-The new AT&T Sports Lounge is behind section 134 on the main level and features a full bar, tables, stools and large screen TVs.
-The new Budweiser Party Decks located at sections 311 and 328 in the upper deck feature shaded standalone bar areas serving beer, cocktails and food.
-There is a new SunRun Kids Clubhouse located on the 300 level in right field and outfitted with Yankees-themed playground equipment.
-Ahead of the 2020 season, the Yankees added two new "social spaces"; the Stella Artois Landing at sections 232A and 232B in left field and the Michelob Ultra Clubhouse at sections 207 and 208 in right field.
-Both sections are available to fans with tickets anywhere in the Stadium.
+The MasterCard Batters Eye Deck which is located above centerfield serves as a large space that can hold 250 guests.
+Food operations are managed by Legends Hospitality, which is operated by the executive chef Robert Flowers.